 Some of the more prevalent injuries caused by bedrail entrapment are:

 - Strangulation when the head is stuck between rails

-- Sense of fear, agitation, or desire to self harm due to trapped feeling
+- Sense of fear, agitation, or desire to self-harm due to trapped feeling

 However, bed rail entrapment is not always the nursing home’s fault.
-By reaching out to an Illinois nursing home abuse lawyer, you can assess if the bedrail manufacturer is at fault or if there is a serious problem at your loved one’s nursing home.
+By reaching out to a nursing home abuse lawyer, you can assess if the bedrail manufacturer is at fault or if there is a serious problem at your loved one’s nursing home.
 Lawyers can help you investigate the situation and determine if further action should be taken.
 Unfortunately, the statistics show that bedrails used in nursing homes are one of the most dangerous types, so immediate action is in your best interests.

 Discuss Your Case with a Lawyer

 While there are some ways that you can make your loved one safer, getting in touch with a Chicago nursing home abuse attorney at the law practice of Walner Law could provide you with some peace of mind.
 We are easily reached online or at (312) 313-2888.
 Please call us today!